-Car mileage is reimbursement at a per mile rate, paid when appropriate and approved by the NET broker for the transport of an eligible recipient to a covered service.
+Car mileage is reimbursement by the NET broker at a per mile rate, paid when appropriate and approved by the NET broker for the transport of an eligible recipient to a covered service.
 Reimbursement will be at the Internal Revenue Service (IRS) rate for medical/moving mileage reimbursement unless otherwise agreed to in writing by DHCFP.